junxit/us-congress-bills-112/bill.md

   >         - **(I)** conduct the annual audit described in clause (ii); and
   >         - **(II)** submit to the Administrator a report that describes the findings and recommendations of the Inspector General resulting from the audit.
   > - **(e)** *Contracts*
-  >   - **(1)** *Authority to Enter Into Contracts Funded by Service Fees* The Administrator may enter into 1 or more information technology contracts with entities determined to be appropriate by the Administrator (referred to in this subsection as contractors) under which—
+  >   - **(1)** *Authority to Enter Into Contracts Funded by Service Fees* The Administrator may enter into 1 or more information technology contracts with entities determined to be appropriate by the Administrator (referred to in this subsection as contractors) for the provision of system-related services.
-  >     - **(A)** the Administrator agrees to award a contract for the provision of system-related services; and
-  >     - **(B)** the contractor agrees to assume the initial risk of the information technology investment, and to obtain reimbursement for investment costs, operating costs, and other fees, by receiving as payment an agreed-upon share of the amounts collected as fees by the Administrator under subsection (c).
   >   - **(2)** *Term of contract* A contract awarded under this subsection shall have a term of not more than 10 years.
   >   - **(3)** *Achievement of goals* The Administrator shall ensure, to the maximum extent practicable, that a contract awarded under this subsection—
   >     - **(A)** is performance-based;